gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 ## That's a wrap

-With my 1.x update complete, I'm feeling that not only was GatsbyJS a solid pick, but it's something that is going to evolve the way I build websites.
+With my 1.x update complete, I'm feeling that not only was Gatsby a solid pick, but it's something that is going to evolve the way I build websites.
 It's a nice starter push into GraphQL and many other advanced features the websites of the future will need to be performant.

 Sometimes we don’t do things because they are unfamiliar to us.
 Sometimes we need a little push.
-Thanks for the push GatsbyJS.
+Thanks for the push Gatsby.
 The learning curve may seem daunting but the payoff is huge.
-GatsbyJS has become a powerful tool in my arsenal and I’m happy to have extended my development skills.
+Gatsby has become a powerful tool in my arsenal and I’m happy to have extended my development skills.